wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.4.1 =
+- Added an option to bulk update the "Access Starts" date value of a group of members.

 = 3.4.0 =
 - Updated the Italian language file.
 Thanks to Nicolò Monili for updating the translation.
 - Deleted the German language files from the plugin folder so it can pull the language from translate.wordpress.org